 After the tour you will return to your hotel for the night.

-Overnight icon Overnight: Palm Garden Village Or Similar, Near Wilpattu
+Overnight icon Overnight: Rajarata Hotel Or Similar, Anuradhapura

 Day 5 - Morning tour of Mihintale.
 Drive to Jaffna - 3-4 hours.